 More information the CSU chapter of the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers is coming soon.
 Click here for information on the national organization.

 For students interesting in pursuing a career in the pharmaceutical industry.

 For students interesting in the medical professions.

 Courses offered by the CSU chemistry and physics department provide a foundation for students with any number of career interests.

-valuable assistance in finding a career that best suits each student.Here are other career resources:
+Members of the American Chemical Society (ACS) student chapter have access to the organization's national employment service.
+In addition, CSU's Career Center provides valuable assistance in finding a career that best suits each student.Here are other career resources: